Silent Night, Deadly Night 3: Better Watch Out!: Reception

-Critical response

 Silent Night, Deadly Night 3 received mostly negative reviews from critics upon its release.

 TV Guide awarded the film one out of five stars, writing, "Hellman has a flair for chaotic camera angles and handles the film's cinematic references quite nicely, but the whole thing lacks suspense, is slowly paced, and badly acted."

 Alan Jones of the Radio Times gave the film a similar rating of one out of five stars.
 Although Jones noted that it was a slight improvement from its predecessors, he criticized the film's lack of suspense, and inventive murders, calling the whole film "tedious".
 Fred Beldin from Allmovie wrote that the film, "stretches the original plot line so thin that it snaps, with logical lapses and continuity gaffes galore, but because of so much damage and stupidity, Silent Night, Deadly Night 3: Better Watch Out! emerges as the most entertaining entry in the series."